53 Fremont Place

 The megalomania that drives movie stars and oil princes to build outsized houses in Los Angeles today is actually part of a long tradition; just as often it has been a childless businessman and his wife who have felt the necessity to build vastly more house than is practical as James and Maud Shultz did when they commissioned 53 Fremont Place in 1919.
 The results of such lavishness in today's efforts seem to pale in comparison to those, such as 53, built before the Depression; with architects given carte blanche once better able to corral their own fantasies within tradition—and actually educated to respect the vernacular—the results were better composed than the farcical resorts-as-private-houses despoiling Beverly Hills and Bel-Air, among other suburbs, today.
 Once upon a time, architects such as Henry Harwood Hewitt understood that aside from a fat paycheck and a roof over a client's head, charm was the whole point.

-were full of advertisements of businesses and professionals presumably supportive of the
+full of advertisements of, and tributes to, businesses and professionals presumably supportive

-party line, and tributes to them.
-One with a view of James Shultz's lumber yard south
+of the party line.
+An ad with a view of James Shultz's lumber yard south of downtown

-of downtown appeared on May 25, 1912.
+appeared in the May 25, 1912 number.
 Shultz sold the business soon after he

 used the yard's finest inventory of build 53 Fremont Place in 1918.